Why Souls Together House Groups?

 How do I join a House Group?

-If you’d like more information about our House Groups or are interested in signing up, please contact Deacon Mary.
+If you’d like more information about House Groups, please contact Deacon Mary.